 “Sure thing.
 The Hillbilly Brothers.”

 The kids look shocked.
 The adults aren’t sure they heard it right.
 The teenagers just shake their heads in dismay.
 Dave comes out and jumps on the drum set.
 Hippie hooks up his bass.
 Jack brings my guitar and hooks us both up.
 We’re ready for country rock.

 “Where’s Robby?”
 I yell.
 “This songs for you.
 ‘One Toke over the Line, Sweet Jesus.’

 Robby is in the back, glowering at me, not willing to light up.

 “I guess Robby’s not holding.
 How ‘bout it, Grant?”

 We proceeded to play several Grateful Dead songs.

 As the mellow weed odor wafts over the adults in the back, there’s a mass exit for the supper Mrs. Antonio laid out in the dining room.
 The true jazz freaks stay, with hopeful looks on their faces for their lost youth.
 Tommy gets all teary after having played several songs.
 He stops playing and put his arms around me, swaying as we sing, just as we had done at the old Sawgrass Campground.
 Jack stopped playing and had an arm around me from the other side.

 “Guess this is the signal for baby makin’” I quipped.
 “Com’n here Grant.
 You and your posse is on.”

-I grabbed Tommy and Dave, running back to the music room where the other Out-Crowd members are waiting their turn.
+I grab Tommy and Dave, running back to the music room where the other Out-Crowd members are waiting their turn.

 “Why are the black kids playing?”
 Stu’s afraid he’s been bumped.

 “No worries, Champ.
 They’re warming up the kids for your dance party.”

 They surround Tommy, telling him how great he is.
 He already knows.
 Mike Jr. has everyone gather round, pumping up for their set.
-I joined Jake at the side.
+I join Jake at the side.
 He’s enjoying our musical revue, from classical to rock, from 1880 to 1977.

 “Wait until we actually play our music after the kids are danced out,” I want his approval of my music.

 It was time to introduce the Out-Crowd.
 They’re crowded behind stage.
 I give Grant the cut sign.
 They bow and jump back into the crowd.